-Dr. Fraschillo has devoted a significant amount of his career to the education of young people in the urban and ru al environments of Mississippi.
+Fraschillo has devoted a significant amount of his career to the education of young people in the urban and rural environments of Mississippi.
 For example, his ten-year tenure at Meridian High School was highlighted by an invitation to perform at the Midwest Clinic in Chicago, the nation's oldest and most prestigious music event for wind and string educators.
-The invitation v is only the second to have been given to a band from Mississippi.
-Dr. Fraschillo's Meridian students obtained successes not before reach d, for he taught and helped place the first African-American female students, Vanessa Cox and Melanie Thomas, in the Mississi pi All-State Band.
-Not only were they the first minority female members, but they were also the first African-American young womer to be in the very highest positions in the group.
+The invitation was only the second to have been given to a band from Mississippi.
+His Meridian students obtained successes not before reached, for he taught and helped place the first African American female students, Vanessa Cox and Melanie Thomas, in the Mississippi All-State Band.
+Not only were they the first minority female members, but they were also the first African American young women to be in the very highest positions in the group.

-Dr. Fraschillo has attained a significant level of international leadership in that he served as president of the prestigic is American Bandmasters Association following in this office a long line of distinguished conductors.
-Other offices have been presidency of the world's largest organization for band directors, the National Band Association (1998-2000), and president of CBDNA Southern Division.
-As a member of the Board of Directors of the Chicago-based Sudler Foundation, he helps to facilitate work of a foundation that enhances performance opportunities for young people through the John Philip Sousa Honor Bands and varie competitions for young conductors, e.g., the Sir Georg Solti International Young Conductors Competition in honor of the late Sir Georg Solti, Artistic Director and Conductor of the Chicago Symphony Orchestra.
+He has attained a significant level of international leadership in that he served as president of the prestigious American Bandmasters Association following in this office a long line of distinguished conductors.
+Other offices have been the presidency of the world's largest organization for band directors, the National Band Association (1998-2000), and president of the CBDNA Southern Division.
+As a member of the Board of Directors of the Chicago-based Sudler Foundation, he helps to facilitate the work of a foundation that enhances performance opportunities for young people through the John Philip Sousa Honor Bands and various competitions for young conductors, e.g., the Sir Georg Solti International Young Conductors Competition in honor of the late Sir Georg Solti, artistic director and conductor of the Chicago Symphony Orchestra.

-Under his leadership the University of Southern Mississippi's Wind Ensemble has been featured on frequent public ratio broadcasts in Mississippi, on Performance Today, a program of PRI (Public Radio International), and has performed for many regio and national conventions including two of the American Bandmasters Association and three of the College Band Directors Natio Association.
-In 1998, he brought the national convention of the American Bandmasters Association to the Mississippi Gulf Coast for ts annual meeting.
-As a result of all of the above he is constantly in demand as a conductor and lecturer throughout the world and attra ts a steady stream of graduate students to USM to study in its doctoral programs.
+Under his leadership, the University of Southern Mississippi's Wind Ensemble has been featured on frequent public radio broadcasts in Mississippi, on Performance Today, a program of PRI (Public Radio International), and has performed for many regional and national conventions including two of the American Bandmasters Association and three of the College Band Directors National Association.
+In 1998, he brought the national convention of the American Bandmasters Association to the Mississippi Gulf Coast for its annual meeting.
+As a result of all of the above he is constantly in demand as a conductor and lecturer throughout the world and attracts a steady stream of graduate students to USM to study in its doctoral programs.

-70. Carl J. Bianchi (St. Louis, Missouri, August 20, 1942) President 2007
+70. Carl J. Bianchi

+(St. Louis, Missouri, August 20, 1942)

 The 2011-12 season marks Carl Jeff Bianchi's twenty-first as the conductor of the American Youth Symphonic Orchestra and the fourteenth year as the director of Virginia's Ambassadors of Music to Europe.
 He is also a member of Phi Beta Mu, and is a current member, as well as a past Member-at-Large on the Board of Directors of the National Band Association (NBA).
-A noted clinician, adjudicator and conductor, Mr. Bianchi was elected to membership in The American Bandmasters Association (ABA) in 1987.
+A noted clinician, adjudicator and conductor, Bianchi was elected to membership in The American Bandmasters Association (ABA) in 1987.
 He subsequently served on its board of directors, was elected Vice President, and in 2007 became ABA's President.